London Library

 Clydesdale Bank House, W1J Clydesdale Bank House is a block on Piccadilly (Piccadilly Circus)

-Cockspur Court, SW1A Cockspur Court is a building on Cockspur Court (Charing Cross)
+Cockspur Court, SW1A Cockspur Court runs west for a short section from Spring Gardens (Charing Cross)

 Cockspur Street, SW1A Cockspur Street is possibly after the cock fighting that formerly occurred here, cocks often having spurs attached to their feet during fights (Charing Cross)